 Chris Whitwood – Leader

 Chris became Deputy Leader of the Yorkshire Party in 2016 and became Leader in March 2019.
-He is the youngest leader of any political party in the UK.

 He trained as a product designer before becoming a primary school teacher.
 He now works for a company designing teaching resources.